PabiMoloi/Parmesan_Android/README.md

 # Parmesan-Android
 Parmesan is a simple android application that displays a list of meals and their recipes.
 It displays the images of the meals as well as ingredients and it's quantities.
+The application shows a list of latest meals, meals according to categories, and a screen of random meals.

 # ScreenShots

 # Libraries
+- Picasso
+- ConstraintLayout
+- Retrofit
+- Gson
+- Android Support Library

 # API